 The fire puja is celebrating the birthday of Lord Hanuman, the Hindu god of service.
 This puja will be held at the Hanuman Temple.
+The lead pujari will be Vajra.

 Join us for the experience of a fire puja, or hawan, an ancient Hindu ceremony used for purification and cleansing.
 At Kashi we have fire pujas throughout the year, often as a celebration of a holy person’s birthday or to honor a particular god or goddess.
 The ceremonies are full of rich symbology, color and sound.